-Any outside groups must submit proper application materials to the Vice President for Communications, or designee, for review.
-On-campus groups and co-sponsored requests must also have review and approval by the Vice President for Communications.
+Any outside groups must submit proper application materials to the Communications Department, or designee, for review.
+On-campus groups and co-sponsored requests must also have review and approval by the Communications Department.
 Security considerations are reviewed prior to the approval of any request.
 Seminary policy prescribes that all persons must report any occupancy in administrative buildings after 11 p.m. to the Department of Campus Safety.
-All employees and faculty when on campus must show identification at any time upon request of a Campus Safety officer.
+All employees and faculty when on campus must show identification at any time upon request of a Campus Safety Officer.